mithuchandrabiswas/Diagnostic-Center-Management-System-HealthFlow--Client/README.md

 # Diagnostic Center Management System (HealthFlow)

 ## Overview
-The Diagnostic Center Management System (HealthFlow) is a full-stack web application designed to manage appointments, patient records, test results, and administrative tasks for diagnostic centers.
-This system aims to streamline operations, providing an intuitive interface for users and administrators alike.
+HealthFlow is a comprehensive Diagnostic Center Management System designed to manage appointments, patient records, test results, and administrative tasks effectively for diagnostic centers.
+The project aims to enhance the efficiency of diagnostic centers and provide users with a seamless experience.

 ## Live Site
 [HealthFlow Live Site](https://assignment-twelve---full-stack.web.app)